olkham/inference_node/readme.md

 ## 📋 Requirements

 - Python 3.10+
-- Compatible with Windows, Linux, and macOS (probably)
+- Compatible with Windows, Linux
 - Optional: CUDA for GPU acceleration
 - Optional: MQTT broker for telemetry and result publishing

+> **Note:** Only tested on a limited set of configurations so far (Windows / Ubuntu) x (Intel / Nvidia) - AMD and more is on the #todo list

 ## 🛠️ Installation